Umuzi-org/ACN-syllabus/content/topics/tilde/understanding-the-review-column/_index.md

 ## Instructions:

- You need to demonstrate your understanding of how the review column works before putting this topic card into the review column.
+ You need to demonstrate your understanding of how the review column works before putting this project card into the review column.

 **FIRST** the below project card should be marked competent: